By Steve Smethurst

 While most people generally have a budget in mind for their purchase along with an idea of what they need to get from a sale or their deposit, they are often tripped up by the additional costs that accompany moving house.
 These have been estimated at around £10,000 when buying and selling 4.
 However, this is an average and it will vary according to the purchase price and whether you need to transport all your worldly goods from one end of the country to the other.
 As a general rule of thumb though, the higher the purchase price and the greater the distance you’re moving, the higher the costs.

-While the £10,000 figure provides a good starting point, the villain of the piece is undoubtedly stamp duty.
+While the £10,000 figure provides a good starting point, the villain of the piece has traditionally been stamp duty.
 Originally introduced in 1694 as a levy to pay for a war with France, it began as a tax on legal documents that required a physical stamp to show that the sum had been paid.
-In more recent times, it’s become a tax on house buying and its official title is ‘stamp duty land tax’ (SDLT).
+In more recent times, it’s become a tax on house buying and its official title in England is ‘stamp duty land tax’ (SDLT).

 Other variable expenses